 Reframing our Approach to Accommodations

 "Accommodations" tend to be retroactive—there's a problem and someone takes the time to solve it, usually with a specific individual in mind.
 But if adjustments are made proactively, things can be more usable for everyone, not just people with disabilities.

 This approach also supports the independence of individuals with disabilities.
 There are many challenges with the typical, retroactive accommodation approach.
 First, students with disabilities who require accommodations need to bring acceptable documentation of those disabilities to the service unit on campus that is charged with this responsibility and request appropriate accommodations.
-These accommodations can be isolating if, for example, a student needs to use a separate assistive technology lab to access the equipment or software he/she needs.
+These accommodations can be isolating if, for example, a student needs to use a separate assistive technology lab to access the equipment or software they need.
 Second, access needs to be reconsidered each time a new individual uses the system.
 Third, there are many potential accessibility challenges on a college campus.
 For example, ramps may need to be added to a building with only steps, classrooms might not have room for individuals using wheelchairs to navigate, desks may not be designed for students who are left-handed, or doors may be too heavy for a user to open.

 Applying universal design can ensure that buildings are accessible to everyone—individuals with disabilities as well as individuals with strollers or those who are carrying things—and can lead to fewer requests for accommodations.